StephenCleary/blog-stephencleary-dotcom/blog/_posts/2017-09-12-happy-birthday-async.md

 Also, overload resolution wasn't quite right, especially for asynchronous delegate types.
 But there were no `async` lambdas anyway.
 And there was no `dynamic` compatibility with `await` at all.
 And a lot of compiler safeguards were missing (e.g., `async void Main` was allowed).
 And the debugger support was *horrible* - really, there was no debugging support *at all* back then.

 Today, `async` is truly a first-class citizen of C# and VB.
 With every release of Visual Studio, the debugger support for `async` code gets better and better.
 Tracing systems like Application Insights "just work" coordinating traces across asynchronous code.
-And new enhancements are on the horizon: better code generation around the `async` state machine, [value-type `Task<T>` equivalents](https://github.com/ljw1004/roslyn/blob/features/async-return/docs/specs/feature%20-%20arbitrary%20async%20returns.md), [`async` enumerators](https://github.com/dotnet/roslyn/issues/261), ... the future is bright!
+We recently got [value-type `Task<T>` equivalents](https://github.com/ljw1004/roslyn/blob/features/async-return/docs/specs/feature%20-%20arbitrary%20async%20returns.md), and new enhancements are on the horizon: better code generation around the `async` state machine, [`async` enumerators](https://github.com/dotnet/roslyn/issues/261), ... the future is bright!

-## Why?

-Why is async taking over the world?
-Cloud and mobile.